Risk Awareness in HTN Planning

 \subsubsection{Heuristics}

-Heuristics are strategies for deciding which alternatives promise to be more effective to achieve some objective.
-Heuristics are a popular concept in AI planning used to speed up the planning process and compute optimal plans.
-Heuristics are also used in HTN planning to guide the computation of optimal plans in mainly deterministic models of domains.
+Heuristics are used in HTN planning to guide the computation of optimal plans, mainly in deterministic domain models.
 An admissible heuristic to find optimal solutions in terms of plan cost in HTN planning was recently proposed in~\cite{bercher2017admissible}.
 Minimising the plan cost corresponds to the simplified objective of risk-neutral agents.
-Similarly, another approach uses a heuristic function to sort unexplored plans based on the sum of an estimated number of steps to reach the current partial plan and estimated number of steps needed to reach the goal~\cite{bechon2014hipop}.
+Similarly, another approach uses a heuristic function to sort unexplored plans based on the sum of an estimated number of steps to reach the current partial plan and the estimated number of steps needed to reach the goal~\cite{bechon2014hipop}.

 The SHOP2 planner has been enhanced with a limited branch-and-bound optimisation to guide the task decomposition to the cost-optimal plan with a possibly chosen execution time limit~\cite{nau2003shop2}.
 Another approach also uses a branch-and-bound algorithm with an admissible heuristic to guide the search to compute cost-optimal plans and a non-admissible heuristic to search faster~\cite{menif2017applying}.